tmbernardo/dotfiles/README.md

 `install.sh` will start by initializing the submodules used by this repository (if any). **Read through this file and comment out anything you don't want installed.** Then, it will install all symbolic links into your home directory.
 Every file with a `.symlink` extension will be symlinked to the home directory with a `.` in front of it.
 As an example, `vimrc.symlink` will be symlinked in the home directory as `~/.vimrc`.
 Then, this script will create a `~/.vim-tmp` directory in your home directory, as this is where vim is configured to place its temporary files.
 Additionally, all files in the `$DOTFILES/config` directory will be symlinked to the `~/.config/` directory for applications that follow the [XDG base directory specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html), such as neovim.

 Next, the install script will perform a check to see if it is running on an OSX machine.
 If so, it will install Homebrew if it is not currently installed and will install the homebrew packages listed in [`Brewfile`](Brewfile).
-Then, it will run [`osx.sh`](install/osx.sh) and change some OSX configurations.
+Then, it will change some OSX configurations mentioned in [`osx.sh`](https://github.com/tmbernardo/dotfiles/blob/d865d73aa2687bebe4f5e35b6879ef5c88b0b6ff/install.sh#L197-L252).
 This file is pretty well documented and so it is advised that you __read through and comment out any changes you do not want__.

 ## Terminal Capabilities